01org/nlpljs/experiment/key-phrase-extraction/README.md

 for exact string vs. 4-9s for regex match) and sometimes times out or fails altogether.
-Though I think dbpedia has a query cache which makes this difficult to measure: after you've run a query once, the cache is already warmed up and its will return more quickly.
+Though I think dbpedia has a query cache which makes this difficult to measure: after you've run a query once, the cache is already warmed up and it will return more quickly.

 The code in keyphrase-dbpedia-tester.js is reasonably close to the implementation we would need to do to query dbpedia from Content Push.